cakyus/ubuntu-hi10pro/README.md

  5. Press `F7` repeatly until you see "Select device to boot".
  6. Choose your USB Device.
  7. Choose minimal installation.
+ 8. Choose erase disk and install ubuntu.
+WARNING: This will delete all files in disk.
- 8. Continue until Ubuntu installation is complete.
+ 9. Continue until Ubuntu installation is complete.

+## References